rotundasoftware/modui-base/README.md

 }
 ```

 An object containing all subviews, keyed by subview name, is maintained at `view.subviews`.
-This object is read-only - it is constructed automatically during render using the functions defined in `subviewCreators`.
+This object is read-only and constructed automatically during render using the functions defined in `subviewCreators`.

 #### onMessages
 The `onMessages` hash is the means by which a parent view can take action on, or "handle", messages received from its children.
 Entries in the `onMessages` hash have the format: